atimofeev/nixvim-config/README.md

   All langs are installed anyway (at least according to :TSInstallInfo)
 - `terminal (builtin)` does not support reflow. [merged into 0.10](https://github.com/neovim/neovim/pull/21124)
 - `spider` is not working
+- Project root dir is not correctly detected by LSPs\
+  Actual at least with `terraformls`

 ## Notes